New Mexico Lobos men's basketball: Craig Neal (2013–2017)

-Craig Neal was associate head coach under Alford for three seasons at Iowa and six seasons at UNM before taking the Lobo helm.Craig Neal, Profile, New Mexico Athletics.
+Craig Neal was associate head coach under Alford for three seasons at Iowa and six seasons at UNM before taking the Lobo helm.
 Neal played for Bobby Cremins at Georgia Tech, earning All-ACC honors as he set the conference record for assists in a season.
 He played professionally for eight seasons then coached in the NBA for eight more before joining Alford at Iowa.